sdiehl/schnorr-nizk/README.md

 Schnorr Interactive Zero-Knowledge Proof
 ========================================

 The prover aims to convince the verifier that he knows some value `a`.
 Let `a` be her private key.
-Therefore, `A = G * [a]` will be her public key.
+Therefore, `A = G * [a]`[1] will be her public key.
 In order to prove knowledge of it, the prover interacts with the verifier in three passes:

 - The prover commits himself to randomness v, chosen in the range [1, n-1].
 This first message `commit = G * [v]` is called commitment.